incrediblesound/arbitrator/README.md

   name: gt(15, number)
 }
 ```
 Notice how we tell the interpreter that the 15 is a number.
 This is necessary because the property "age" in the type "Person" will default to string.
-Running age matches against string will compare against number of characters.
+Running number matches against a string will compare against number of characters.

 ##Running the code
 Running an Arbitrator script is easy: put your types, records and rules in a .txt file and run like this: